top of page

 Watchdog:

 SRC monitors the impacts of current and potential resource extraction projects in our watershed.
 The West Susitna Industrial Corridor is a 100+ mile industrial corridor that would bisect the Western Susitna Drianage.
-The proposed Donlin Mine would involve the construction of a gas line through Susitna Flats State Game Refuge, impacting wildlife corridors and fish-bearing streams.
-In addition, we are monitoring oil and gas discharge rules in Tikahtnu (Cook Inlet) and other projects as they arise to ensure a balance is found between habitat protections and responsible development.
+In addition, we monitor other projects as they arise to ensure a balance is found between habitat protections and responsible development.

 Want to get more involved?